SloRunner/share-bypass/README.md

 <h1>share-bypass</h1>
 ============

-Bypasses those anyoing "Share on facebook to unlock video" vids
+Bypasses those anyoing "Share on facebook to unlock video" vids and redirects you directly to youtube video

 ===========

 <h1>Requests</h1>

-So you have a request for page, or you found a bug?
+So you have a request for page, or you found a bug in my script?

-Report bugs on <a href="https://github.com/SloRunner/share-bypass/issues">Issues</a> (Same if you found a website that doesn't work ;) )
+Report bugs on <a href="https://github.com/SloRunner/share-bypass/issues">Issues</a> (Same if you found a website that doesn't redirect ;) )

 <h1>Install</h1>